sparkletron/AVR-LIBRARY-IR_REMOTE_RECV/README.md

 # ATMEGA328P-LIBRARY-IR_Remote_Receiver
 Library to create NEC IR Remote Receiver (designed for atmega329P).
-This allows any NEC remote to send commands to a IR sensor attached to port c pin 5 (bit 5).
+This allows any NEC remote to send commands to a IR sensor attached to a pin of PORTB, PORTC or PORTD.
+The user is free to setup this feature.

 This library requires the Common_Timer and Common_Defines library, available on my github.
 It specifically uses the following: